frnkthtnk101/dodgeThoseCrazyPlanesServer/README.md

 5. beat the highschore of 1000

 ### Running the Test
+to run the test you need to hard-code the path of the source... recomend running them in vscode

 ## the robustness
+through testing, I was able to debug allot of issues with the system.
+Also found out that there are some chinks in the aromour when it comes to my states.
+After initiailize, a program can easily keep sending bad level request over and eventually break the system OR the client does have to end or quit the game. other than that, Its pretty solid.
+You can't get levels without telling the server you are starting a game.
+The test just test the basics out. for example, if I send a level request, I get a  level response.

 ## did franco do the extra cred?
 no.